Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

 ## rnk_getVms

-Returns information about all RVMs, including their transaction and contract counts.
+Returns information about all RVMs, including the number of transactions processed and the count of associated contracts.

 ### Parameters